About the program

 Program outcomes

-• Interpret the intent of contract and design documentation to recognize critical information, identify missing information and clarify project scope and technical requirements
+• Interpret the intent of contracts and design documentation to ensure accurate details and identify missing information to clarify project scope and technical requirements

-• Use appropriate modelling software and application methods to prepare shop drawings of steel members, connectors and erection drawings for action by the tradesperson building the structure
+• Use appropriate 3D modelling software and applications to prepare shop drawings of steel members, connections and erection drawings for action by the tradesperson building the structure

-• Examine the relationship between structural steel and other construction components such as reinforced concrete and reinforcing steel, cladding, pipe racks and guard rails
+• Examine the relationship between structural steel and other construction components such as reinforced concrete and wall systems to design projects that meet industry expectations

-• Recognize and apply relevant codes, rules and industry standard practices to structural steel shop drawings
+• Apply relevant codes, rules and industry standard practices to structural steel shop drawings

 • Apply the principles of statics and strength of materials to identify loading paths and verify loading conditions for structural members and connections